CSCfi/rahti-user-guide/docs/introduction/access.md

 5. CSC will contact you once your application has been accepted.

-In case you don't already have computing project, you can create a new one using the My CSC customer portal and use it to apply for \env{SYSTEM_NAME} access.
+If you don't have a suitable computing project for your \env{SYSTEM_NAME} use, you can create one in the the My CSC customer portal.

 #### Creating a new computing project